GetHubMax/ExcelUnity/README.md

 It is an editor addon for Unity that uses an excel file to generate prefabs.
 Prefabs are assets templates used in Unity.

+The excel format so far tested is Ods.

 ## What is Unity?
 Unity is a game engine.
 Here is the link https://unity3d.com/

 ## What is GemBox
-GemBox is a C# excelsheet library that made this possible here is a link http://www.gemboxsoftware.com/
+GemBox is a C# excelsheet library that made this possible. here is a link http://www.gemboxsoftware.com/

 ## Using Excel Unity